birukbk/Photo-gallery-application-/README.md

-		this will return the title,description, filename, width and height of the image. the id can be found either on the top url(example id=1) of the larger image or simply click on the thumbnail of any image and when the larger version of the image appears next to the description of the image you will find the id.(listed as Photo id:1)
+		this will return the title,description, filename, width and height of the image. the id can be found either on the top url(example id=1) of the larger image or simply click on the thumbnail of any image and when the larger version of the image appears next to the description of the image you will find the id.(listed as Photo id:1).
+	6.The application is built with portability in mind.It can be easily be deployed to alternative environments and/or locales.
+	7.the application validates to the specified DOCTYPE.